Zamius/DiscordVideoBait/README.md

 Open command prompt and go to the location of the script.

 Example:
-python baiter.py -b (image_path) (video_path) "Will concatenate your image at the beginning of the video" python baiter.py -b (image_path) (video_path) -o filename.webm "Will save the output file as filename.webm, this argument is optional and the program will save your file as output.webm if not given"
+python baiter.py -b (image_path) (video_path) "Will concatenate your image at the beginning of the video"<br />
+python baiter.py -b (image_path) (video_path) -o filename.webm "Will save the output file as filename.webm, this argument is optional and the program will save your file as output.webm if not given"<br />

 ### REQUIREMENTS ###